Frequent Questions

 How much money do I need to have on my bank account to qualify for the program enrollment?

 Demonstrating sufficient funding for the entire flight training program and the initial six months of living expenses abroad is crucial when applying for a student visa at the United States or Canadian consulate.
-At Aerocadet, we understand this necessity, and we have tailored comprehensive financing options specifically for international students undergoing training in the United States or Canada.
+If an applicant is unable to demonstrate his/her financial standing and the ability to pay for the program using personal, sponsored or loaned funds, the visa application will be rejected.
+Therefore, the students must have one of the following documents to prove their financial standing:

 With our dedicated support and array of financing options, we aim to make the process of funding flight training more manageable and accessible for our international students, ensuring they can focus on achieving their aviation goals without financial worries.